MicrosoftDocs/windows-powershell-docs/docset/windows/provisioning/install-provisioningpackage.md

 ```

 ### -QuietInstall
-Quietly installs the package with end user interaction
+Quietly installs the package with no end user interaction

 ```yaml
 Type: SwitchParameter